-Laser Eye Surgery in Baltimore – Dr. Sheri Rowen
+Laser Eye Surgery in Newport Beach – Dr. Sheri Rowen

-Dr. Sheri Rowen is a Baltimore Laser Eye Surgery specialist and expert.
-In addition to the LASIK procedure, she also performs other types of laser vision correction at her Baltimore LASIK offices, including PRK and Epi-LASIK.
+Dr. Sheri Rowen is a Newport Beach Laser Eye Surgery specialist and expert.
+In addition to the LASIK procedure, she also performs other types of laser vision correction at her Newport Beach LASIK offices, including PRK and Epi-LASIK.

 Refractive Surgery is a broad term which encompasses all surgical vision correction techniques that are intended to correct common refractive errors, including hyperopia (farsightedness), myopia (nearsightedness), astigmatism and presbyopia (diminished focusing ability).
 Laser eye surgery remains the most popular surgery available; however, we continue to introduce new safe and effective alternatives to eye surgery.